STAR Method: The Technique to Supercharge Your Interviews (Free Template)

 The Importance of Preparation Before an Interview

-The importance of preparation before an interview cannot be overstated.
+Preparation before an interview must be balanced.
 It is the most crucial step in the interview process.
-The first impression is always the best impression and it is vital to make a good one.
+The first impression is always the best, and it is vital to make a good one.

-To prepare for an interview, it is recommended that you research the organization or company that you are interviewing with.
+To prepare for an interview, it would be best to research the organization or company you are interviewing with.

-It is also important to practice your interview skills. **The STAR method is a structured, step-by-step manner of responding to a behavioral-based interview question. **
+It is also essential to practice your interview skills.
+The STAR method is a structured, step-by-step manner of responding to a behavioral-based interview question.

 Why is the STAR method important?